pbrisson85/runReportsOnPrem/README.md

 - In the production report the purchase receipts does not have the rows for it.

 - FIRST: production report does not work with years trend uyet because I did not update the postgres queries

+- Dont have sales projections table in the getRowLabels for base report sales